 Eastern Division NSP Women’s Program Mission: To empower patrollers by advancing skills and developing leadership in a women-focused program.

-About the Scholarship: The Eastern Division Women’s Program Scholarship was funded anonymously in memory of Western Appalachian patroller Deborah Stitt.
-Deborah had the opportunity to attend an Eastern Division Patroller School and was empowered to continue with her patrol journey and support other women patrollers in developing their leadership skills within the NSP.
+About the Scholarship: The Eastern Division Women’s Program Scholarship was funded anonymously in memory of Western Appalachian Patroller Deborah Stitt.
+Deborah had the opportunity to attend an Eastern Division Patroller School.
+She was empowered to continue her patrol journey and support other women patrollers in developing their leadership skills within the NSP.